Shakespeare's Shitstorm: Cast

+Release

+The film had its world premiere at the 24th Fantasia International Film Festival on August 29, 2020.

 Reception

 A reviewer for Consequence remarked that the film delivered the cheap look, dumb jokes and gross-out imagery which appeals to those with the taste of teenagers and for which Troma is known.
 A reviewer for Dread Central said that the film provided horrible puns, disgusting gags and family fun.